-The bill is set to take effect immediately upon passage and is expected to have indeterminable fiscal impacts on state and local governments, particularly concerning judicial and correctional systems due to the changes in penalties.
-The estimated revenue and expenditures for the state and counties are projected to be $0 for the upcoming fiscal years, but the costs associated with prosecution, incarceration, and other related judicial processes may vary.
-The bill has been reviewed by various agencies, including the Judicial Branch and the Department of Justice, to assess its implications.
+The bill is set to take effect upon its passage and is expected to have indeterminable fiscal impacts on state and local governments, particularly concerning judicial and correctional systems due to the changes in penalties.
+The estimated revenue and expenditures for the state and counties are projected to be $0 for the fiscal years 2025 through 2028, but the costs associated with prosecution, incarceration, probation, and parole may vary.

 Statutes affected: